Permaculture combines three key aspects:

 Whistlewood is a member of the Permaculture Association.

 The best way to learn more is to attend an Introduction to Permaculture Course, or gain the Permaculture Design Certificate.
-Or come and volunteer on a Saturday morning.
+Or come and volunteer.